louisrubet/simplest-git-branching-model/README.md

 ## Complex feature treated by more than one developer
 * Still one branch per developer.
 * Devs can checkout from other dev branches.
-* Merges must always be done back onto their base branch.
+* Merges must be done back onto their base branch.
 In the following case, `feature_dev2` couldn't directly be merged back to `main`.
+* Bubble merges should also be avoided, devs should rebase their work onto the base branch.

 ```mermaid
 ---